Explicit isogenies of prime degree over number fields

+\begin{proof}[Proof of \Cref{thm:explicit_formal_immersion}] From \Cref{prop:formal_immersion_bound} and the definition of $\hat{M}$, we have that for $p > 2\hat{M}d$, $p$ is a good formal immersion prime; thus both of the sets in the statement of the Theorem are finite and bounded by $2\hat{M}d$, and it remains only to argue that they are effectively computable.
+We do this by showing that for a given prime $p$ one can exactly compute the primes $q \neq 2, p$ at which $f_p^{(d)}$ is not a formal immersion.

+By computing Hecke operators up to the Sturm bound one may compute a basis of $\mathbb T$ and hence a basis of $\mathbb T e$.
+One then defines a linear map $A: \Z^d \to \mathbb T e$ which sends the $i$\textsuperscript{th} basis element to $T_ie$.

+If $A$ is not injective, then for all primes $q$ the modular symbols $T_1e,\ldots,T_de$ are linearly dependent in $\mathbb T e/q\mathbb Te$, and hence $p$ is bad formal immersion prime by \Cref{thm:formal_iff}.

+If $A$ is injective, then $T_1e,\ldots,T_de$ are linearly independent over $\Z$, and the finitely many primes $q$ for which they become linearly dependent in $\mathbb T e/q\mathbb Te$ can be obtained from the Smith Normal Form of a matrix for $A$.
+In particular, $p$ is a good formal immersion prime if all nonzero coefficients of the Smith Normal Form are coprime to $2p$, and $p$ is an almost good formal immersion prime otherwise. \end{proof}

 \begin{remark} Kamienny originally formulated his criterion (Proposition 3.1 in \cite{kamienny1992imrn}) in terms of the linear independence of Hecke operators in $\mathbb{T} \otimes \F_q$.
-This was subsequently developed by Merel, Oesterl\'{e} and Parent, and most recently generalised and made algorithmic by work of the second author with Kamienny, Stein and Stoll; the state-of-the-art for general modular curves $X_H$ is Proposition 5.3 of \cite{derickx2019torsion}.
-We here in particular use Oesterl\'{e}'s idea to make use of the intersection pairing on $H_1(X_0(p)(\C),\Z)$, and therefore use Kamienny's criterion in the form of Corollary 6.4 of \cite{derickx2019torsion}, which is implemented in our package as \path{R_dp} and \path{is_formal_immersion} in \path{sage_code/type_one_primes.py}. \end{remark}
+This was subsequently developed by Merel, Oesterl\'{e} and Parent, and most recently generalised and made algorithmic by work of the second author with Kamienny, Stein and Stoll; the state-of-the-art for general modular curves $X_H$ is Proposition 5.3 of \cite{derickx2019torsion} which also works when $q=2$, but has the drawback of not giving an if and only if statement.
+Our algorithm only works for $X_0(p)$ and $q>2$, however it gives more precise information. \end{remark}

-The algorithm given by the proof of \Cref{thm:explicit_formal_immersion} is implemented in the function \path{bad_formal_immersion_data}, used in the main \path{type_1_primes} routine.
+The algorithm given by the proof of \Cref{thm:explicit_formal_immersion} is implemented in our package as the functions \path{R_dp}, \path{is_formal_immersion} and \path{bad_formal_immersion_data} in \path{sage_code/type_one_primes.py}.
 The results of the computation are stored in \path{bad_formal_immersion_data.json} as a method of caching these results to save time on subsequent runs of the algorithm for a given degree.
 (That is, this computation is only run once for each new $d$ encountered; thereafter the values are looked up in the JSON file.) \Cref{tab:bad_formal_immersion} shows the results of running this algorithm for degrees $d \leq 10$, where it was found that there were no almost good formal immersion primes (i.e. every prime $p \neq 2$ was either a good or a bad formal immersion prime in degree $d$).

 \begin{remark} We in fact ran the computation for all degrees up to $20$, and still found no almost good formal immersion primes.
 We can find no reason to explain this. \end{remark}

 We are now ready to present the proof of the main theorem of this section.